scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

         return y.flatten()

 Hand coding these functions can be labor intensive for complicated cost functions.
-In addition, there is no guarantee that Therefore, we tested using both Jax and TensorFlow to automatically compute the gradients of :math:`J`.
+In addition, there is no guarantee that there is a closed form solution for the gradient.
+Therefore, we tested using both Jax and TensorFlow to automatically compute the gradients of :math:`J`.
 Computing the gradients of :math:`J` using Jax can be done in two lines of code using :code:`jax.vjp`: